Practice Learning and Student Support

-This new 20 credit module is designed to enable a range of Allied Health Professionals to mentor students in their area of practice.
-It combines both multi-professional and generic learning, with some profession specific content.
+This new module is designed to enable a range of Allied Health Professionals (AHP) to become mentors in their area of practice.
+It combines both multi-professional and generic learning, with some profession-specific content.

 - Explore the strengths and limitations of the Practice Educator role

 - Plan, implement and facilitate learning in the placement setting

 - Apply appropriate sound principles and judgement in the assessment of performance in the placement setting

 - Critically evaluate and reflect on the learning experience

 - Formulate action plans to improve future practice.

 You must be working in a relevant area of practice.

 The following provides an outline of the syllabus in line with each learning outcome: